A Swiss army knife strategy for MFs to reduce your tax bill

 A Swiss army knife strategy for MFs to reduce your tax bill4 min read .
-Updated: 18 Nov 2021, 11:59 PM IST
+18 Nov 2021

 Under the strategy, a single fund would be able to give an investor access to all asset classes